fdabl/fdabl.github.io/menu/talks.md

 ---

 ## Talks & Workshops
+Learning to See and Act in the Era of Climate Breakdown.
+Workshop at the University of Amsterdam, October, 2021. [[Slides]({{ site.url }}/assets/talks/Climate-Workshop.pdf)]

 Overlapping Time Scales Obscure Early Warning Signals of the Second COVID-19 Wave.
 Ignite Talk at the Interacting Tipping Elements in the Natural and Social Components of the Earth System Workshop, Bad Belzig, Germany, August, 2021. [[Slides]({{ site.url }}/assets/talks/Covid-EWS-Talk.html)]

 Causal Inference: Core Concepts and Causal Discovery.
 Invited Workshop at the Max Planck School of Cognition, Berlin, Germany, January, 2021. [[Slides]({{ site.url }}/assets/talks/Causal-Workshop-Max-Planck.html)] [[Exercises]({{ site.url }}/assets/talks/Causal-Workshop-Exercises.html)]